faheem556/tysons-code-coffee-docker-fundamentals/README.md

 # The application has angular files, Dockerfile, multi-stage.Dockerfile, and nginx.conf

 # You would need angular CLI to build the app.
-Instead, if you want to build inside another docker conatainer, skip these steps and move to the multi-stage build
+Instead, if you want to build inside another docker container, skip these steps and move to the multi-stage build
 npm install
 ng build -prod
 docker built -t angular-app .
 docker image ls

-# Test the new conatiner
+# Test the new container
 docker run -d --rm -p 3000:80 angular-app docker container ls curl localhost:3000

 # Stop the angular container
-docker container stop $(docker conatiner ls -aq)
+docker container stop $(docker container ls -aq)

-# Mulit-stage Build Images: Instead of building the application locally and
+# Multi-stage Build Images: Instead of building the application locally and
 # then copying the ./dist files to the image.
 We use another container to build
-# the app and copy the files over to the eventual conatiner mid-flight.
+# the app and copy the files over to the eventual container mid-flight.
 docker build -t angular-app2 -f .\multi-stage.Dockerfile .
 docker image ls

 # Test the new image
-docker run -d --rm -p 3000:80 angular-app2 docker conatiner ls curl http://localhost:3000
+docker run -d --rm -p 3000:80 angular-app2 docker container ls curl http://localhost:3000

 # Stop the angular conatiner